-Overview, Visiting Workshop Program
+Overview, Traveling Workshop Program

 Departments select topics of high interest from a list of areas of expertise developed through prior community workshops.
 Two of our workshop leaders work with the department to customize our workshop materials in these areas and deliver the programming on (or near) campus.
 Each session is built on presentations, discussions, and action planning.
 The workshop program features concrete examples drawn from the leaders' experience and from the collective experiences of the geoscience community, and highlights online resources for further information.
 All workshops also incorporate information on building departmental consensus and assessing departmental efforts.

-When you apply for a visiting workshop, your department may choose one or more of the following topics on which to focus for your one-day to two-day workshop.
+When you apply for a traveling workshop, your department may choose one or more of the following topics on which to focus for your one-day to two-day workshop.
 Plan on a minimum of half a day per topic, with a maximum of three topics, to allow sufficient time to explore each topic in depth.

 - Curriculum and Program Design